 This document is based on the Pan-London Child Protection Toolkit, which meets all the requirements of the NSPCC Standards for Safeguarding and Protecting Children in Sport, (CPSU 2002, revised 2018) and with reference to current CPSU guidance.

 3. SAFEGUARDING

-Key principles and aims of the Safeguarding - Protecting Children and Adults at Risk Policy:

-3.1.
-Every Child Matters
+Key principles and aims of the Safeguarding Every Child Matters

 Outcomes for Children's Social Care: